crmcog/sf-cog/docs/admin-guide/45-data-management.md

 - Informatica Cloud / On Premise solution with Salesforce Connector
 - Salesforce Connector in Heroku
 - Talend & other solutions that manipulate data structure and values before files are processed by Salesforce Data Loader

+## More on Data Management

+### Duplicate Rules

+Duplicate rules enable you to define criteria that will signal potential duplicates.

+Using duplicate rules, you can -

+1. Provide guidance to user viewing information when there are duplicates
+1. Define possible actions when the record being created is a potential duplicate
+1. Can limit searching for duplicates in the records that user has access to or can span the entire data set

+Duplicate rules play together with 'matching rules' to do their work.
+Salesforce provides standard rules for accounts, person accounts, contacts and leads.

+To create a duplication rule -

+1. Go to **Setup** > **Home** tab
+1. Find for **Duplicate Rules** or locate that under **Data** > **Duplicate Management**
+1. Click on **New** drop-down and select the object where you want the rule to be created
+1. Allow or block creation of potential duplicates by selecting values from picklist
+1. Enforce or bypass sharing rules by selecting the relevant options
+1. Select a matching rule against the object (it is a good time to remind you to create one & activate it if you don't have that yet)
+1. Select additional filter criteria to apply to matching rules (for e.g. do not consider accounts of status 'Long Dead')

+Matching rules provide you a way to select one or more fields to compare in order to identify duplicates.

+Note that -

+1. There can be more than one duplicate rule.
+If a potential duplicate rule is triggered by a rule, subsequent rules are skipped
+1. Max 5 duplicate rules can be created against an object
+1. Duplicate rules are not triggered in special circumstances -
+   - when records are being created in 'weird ways' customer self-registration, or when using quick create
+   - when restoring record from recycle bin
+   - when record is being manually merged
+1. Data being created/updated through APIs or from batch routines can ignore duplicate rules and trigger their own logic

+Duplicate rules enable a simple but powerful data control in organisations that allow anyone to create accounts/contacts/leads or believe in The Chaos Theory.

 ## Workshop